GutoAielo/React-Class2.3/README.md

-# React-Class2.3
+# Javascript
-This is the React class series that I´m studying about:
+This is the React class series that I´m studying about: Prototypes - Heritage